 The coach is also an advocate for the student and, with your written permission, it is often beneficial for the coach to work with teachers, counselors, administrators and other professionals involved with your teen.
 Coaches can also attend 504 and IEP meetings – their input based on one-on-one work with the student is invaluable.

 The initial coaching package includes a parent consult, six coaching sessions and a parent follow-up meeting.
 Package fees are bundled and are payable prior to starting sessions with SOS.
 Fees vary by coach.
-The initial consult price ranges from $105 to $195; SOS 50-minute coaching sessions are $105 to $170 (with a 6-week commitment) and the parent follow-up meeting is $105 to $170.
+SOS 50-minute sessions are $130 to $185 each with an initial commitment to six coaching sessions and two parent meetings.
 All of this information is included in a contract that is sent by email prior to the first session.
 After the initial package is completed, continuing students will revert to a monthly payment schedule.

 Types of Students